dart-lang/site-www/src/codelabs/null-safety.md

 When you put `late` in front of a variable declaration, that tells Dart that all of the following are true:

--   You aren't going to assign that field a value right away.
+-   Don't assign that variable a value yet.
--   But you *are* going to assign it a value later.
+-   You *will* assign it a value later.
--   And you'll make sure it's assigned a value *before* it's accessed.
+-   You'll make sure that the variable has a value *before* the variable is used.

 If you declare a field `late` and the field is read before it is assigned a value, a `LateInitializationError` is thrown to tell you what went wrong.